fumitoh/modelx/doc/source/tutorial.rst

 modelx uses the same algorithm as Python for ordering bases, which is, C3 superclass linearization algorithm
 (a.k.a C3 Method Resolution Order or MRO).
-The links below are provided in case you want to know more about C3 MRO, .
+The links below are provided in case you want to know more about C3 MRO.

 * https://en.wikipedia.org/wiki/C3_linearization
 * https://www.python.org/download/releases/2.3/mro/